This post may contain affiliate links. Read my full disclosure policy.

 - Expert Tip #4: Don’t overcook the salmon ( perfect at 125F), and don’t cook too aggressively (medium heat is best) , or the salmon will release its albumin (a white protein that oozes out).

 Note: You can also use a nonstick grill grid.
 But in my opinion, you honestly don’t need one, if you grease the grill well.
 Plus, non-stick is usually coated with stuff you don’t want to eat.
 At least I don’t.
 Up to you.
-In catering, we always grilled directly on the grill grates, no matter the type of salmon, skin on or off.
+When catering, we always grilled directly on the grill grates, no matter the type of salmon, skin on or off.

 Here above is an example of skin-on salmon topped with a zesty, herby olive oil paste (from this recipe) with smoked applewood.